Wedvich/stellaris-to-json/README.md

 # stellaris-to-json

-Parser and transformer for converting Stellaris data files to JSON
+A library for parsing and transforming converting Stellaris data files to JSON.